rconstanzo/karma/README.md

 Version 1.1 (current public release):
 For the mac version (.mxo) there are 2 versions of the external included (along with the help file).
 The (b) version is the 32/64bit version that will run in any version of Max (versions 5 or 6 or 7, 32 or 64 bit).
 The non-b version is a purely 64-bit external.
 The features in both are the same.
 The windows version comes in the form of a 32-bit version (.mxe) and a 64-bit version (.mxe64).

+Version 1.4 (interim experimental build, do not use):
+OS X only.
+This experimental version adds feature requests and so, but was never intended for full public release.
+Here for comparison only.

 Version 1.5 (current development version, fully functional):
 OS X only for now, 32 & 64 bit UB (.mxo).
 Like version 1.4 - feature additions and bug fixes.
 Up to 4 channels operation, optional audio rate sync outlet (object arg #3 flag), state-machine added to data (list) outlet, etc.